 View Tasting Notes and Purchase Tintilla Rosé

-This is a new style of wine for us a White blend of Semillon and Chardonnay, two of the top white verities of the Hunter.
+This is a style of blended White, Semillon and Chardonnay, the two top white verities of the Hunter.

 View Tasting Notes and Purchase Tintilla Classic White